Vivek-Dhobale/VivekXploit_Ultimate_Attack_Toolkit/README.md

 ## 🔥 Overview

-VivekXploit Ultimate is an advanced Python-based Wi-Fi attack toolkit designed for **authorized penetration testing and educational use**.
+Ultimate is an advanced Python-based Wi-Fi attack toolkit for ethical hackers.
+It features deauthentication attacks, Nmap network scanning, and Android reverse shell payload generation via Metasploit.Designed for **authorized penetration testing and educational use**.
 It combines:

 * ✅ **Deauthentication (DoS) attacks** on Wi-Fi networks
 * ✅ **Nmap scanning** of local networks